gradenight

 The aspect of the app that I’m most proud of is the grades graph.
 I had to figure out how to wrangle my data to work with chart.js library and make it display properly.
 The hardest part was getting the graph to show color gradients based on the grade at each point.
 For example, if the grade trended from an A to a C over time, the graph would show a gradient of green to yellow.

-In terms of design, the web app takes inspiration from my midnight discord theme, with rounded corners and a dark blue color scheme.
-Looking back on it, the web design has some clear issues, but it did look much better than the StudentVUE website.
+In terms of design, the web app takes inspiration from my midnight discord theme.
+Looking back on it, the design has some clear issues, but it did look much better than the StudentVUE website.